Graphic Design Jobs: 2024 Guide

 Newspapers and magazines need graphic designers to layout pages, create ads, and typeset.
 Job opportunities are also available with advertising and public relations agencies.

-As a logo designer, you'll create logos to match the personality of businesses or organisations.
+As a logo designer, you'll create logos to match the personality of businesses or organizations.
 The goal of the logo is to have instant brand recognition.
-Cadbury, Coca-Cola, Pepsi, Volkswagen, and Apple are examples of recognisable logo designs.
+Nike, FedEx, Lululemon, Pepsi, and Apple are examples of recognizable logo designs.

 Brand identity designers create the entire look and feel of a company’s visual presence by designing colour palettes, typography, and other design elements.
-You would also typically define a brand's strategy and guidelines.
+You’ll also typically define a brand's strategy and guidelines.

-In this field of graphic design, you’ll work with large data sets to make information understandable and accessible to the general public through infographics or data visualisations.
+In the field of graphic design, you’ll work with large data sets to make information understandable and accessible to the general public through infographics or data visualizations.

 Infographics are visual representations of facts, stats, and other information that tell a story and draw conclusions or show relationships among items.
 For example, you might create infographics for marketing content, blog posts, case studies, or resumes.

-Data visualisations are visual representations of data organised to make it easier to understand and analyse.
-Common places you may create data visualisations include user dashboards on apps, reports, newsletters, and editorials.
+Data visualizations are visual representations of data organized to make it easier to understand and analyze.
+Common places you may create data visualizations include user dashboards on apps, reports, newsletters, and editorials.

-Data visualisation and infographic designers can benefit from background knowledge and experience with data science.
+Data visualization and infographic designers can benefit from knowledge and experience with data science.

-If you enjoy behavioural psychology and consumer behaviour, marketing and advertising design offer careers focused on understanding consumer purchasing habits.
-You’ll work with ad campaigns that can involve print and digital advertising, social media graphics, posters, banners, marketing emails, and brochures.
+If you enjoy behavioural psychology, consumer behaviour, and marketing, advertising design offer careers focused on understanding consumer purchasing habits.
+You’ll work with ad campaigns that can involve print and digital advertising, social media graphics, posters, marketing emails, and brochures.

 As a marketing and advertising designer, you'll work with a team of other professionals and clients to create effective ad campaigns.
-You'll research current trends and your target market's characteristics and needs to know how best to influence them.
-You may work directly for a company or organisation, an ad agency, or as a freelancer.
+You'll research current trends and your target market's characteristics and needs to know how to influence them.
+You may work directly for a company, an ad agency, or as a freelancer.

-Graphic design requires creativity, an artistic eye, and strong technical skills.
-A graphic designer will use programs such as Adobe Photoshop, Adobe Illustrator, and Canva.
+Graphic design requires creativity, an artistic eye, and strong technical skills to use programs such as Adobe Photoshop, Adobe Illustrator, and Canva.

-A career in graphic design also requires good communication skills to articulate ideas to clients.
-Brainstorming is especially important for creating mood boards and generating creative solutions for clients.
+This career also requires good communication skills to articulate ideas to clients.
+Brainstorming is important for creating mood boards and generating creative solutions for clients.
 Knowledge of typography, leading, kerning, and tracking is especially important for branding and advertising.
 The ability to pair fonts and understand colour theory are skills that graphic designers also need.

-As a graphic designer, it helps to be familiar with programs like Keynote or Milanote for creating mood boards.
+As a graphic designer, it helps to be familiar with programs like Keynote or Milanote for organizing and creating mood boards.

 As a graphic designer, you'll use software programs to create your designs and projects.
 Graphic designers often work with the following programs: